chalktracks/chalktracks/README.md

 To add a new command, simply create a module in the appropriate category with the required functions - it will automatically appear in `chalk --help`.
 See [chalk/cli.py](./chalk/cli.py) for implementation.

+## TODO

+* script to run model on a directory of images and make a video
 ---

 **Note:** As of August 2025 I've started using GitHub Copilot for this project.
 Code added after this date may be heavily AI-generated. 🤖